Getting Started¶

 YourNick_Type_ItemName, for exampleLaumania_Cake_TutorialCake.

-Naming is the ID
+The filename is not the ID

 Fill in the Inspector fields: